siusie/fragments/README.md

 - cloud instances are throw-away, not forever

 ## Auto-deployments to Amazon Web Services
 Pushing git tags to this repository triggers GitHub Actions to automatically deploy an updated Docker image to [Amazon ECR](https://aws.amazon.com/ecr/), which is then ran as a container by [Amazon ECS](https://aws.amazon.com/ecs).
-The server can be accessed [here](http://ec2co-ecsel-1ov4de6u42ej6-2102686928.us-east-1.elb.amazonaws.com:8080/).
+The server is running [here](http://ec2co-ecsel-1ov4de6u42ej6-2102686928.us-east-1.elb.amazonaws.com:8080/).

 ## Persistent store
 This micro-service uses two types of backend data models:
   1. an in-memory database
   2. an external, permanent storage service

 The storage option used is determined at run-time.
+For testing locally,